dtdd2l/aws-nodejs-sample/README.md

     npm install

-## Basic Configuration
+## AWS Security Configuration

-You need to set up your AWS security credentials before the sample code is able to connect to AWS.
+You need to set up your AWS security credentials before the code is able to connect to AWS.
 You can do this by creating a file named "credentials" at ~/.aws/ (C:\Users\USER_NAME\.aws\ for Windows users) and saving the following lines in the file: